CORONAVIRUS UPDATE FOLLOW OUR LATEST NEWS LINK

 If you require a consultation with a GP this will begin with the receptionist taking your details, a brief description of your problem and then the clinician will call you back.
 Sometimes the receptionist may recognise that your problem may be better dealt with by a clinician other than a GP and should this be the case they will signpost you accordingly.
 Face to face appointments continue to be offered by the clinician if felt to be necessary but only after a consultation on the telephone.

-In order to manage demand, appointments for the GP are now on the day only, with appointments being released at 8am every day.
+Appointments for the GP are now either on the day or can be booked for a future date, subject to availability.
 Please therefore phone early to ensure you receive an appointment.

 To ensure care can be provided to those most in need as efficiently as possible, before booking an appointment please always consider whether your problem could be managed in a different way.
 NHS inform contains a wealth of information about managing common medical conditions.